In this section you'll find information about how MusicHub works and how to become a member.

 You can watch our tutorial video here to get a good overview of the process.

-For technical questions, we would recommend first checking our help center for the answer.
+For technical questions, we would recommend first checking our help center.

 If you can’t find the answer there, feel free to contact customer support.